sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 the set-aside *Bad Bank* points, give them the prize of Act 2 and give yourself a point in your *Good Bank*

-This is usually the part of the game where characters lose all of their Stamina and "die".
-That's ok.
-You can choose to make a gritty story and let the deaths stand, or have a look at the chapter on spending *Good Bank* points to make death less than it seems.
+This is the part of the game where characters are most at risk to lose all of their Stamina points.
+In other stages of the story, the GM may choose to narrate this as unconciousness, imprisonment, or something else that the character will naturally recover from.

+But not in this stage.

+If the character loses all their Stamina in this stage of the story, the GM should represent this as "death".
+Sell it as a permanent removal of the character, and by extension, the player from being able to impact the events of the story.

+Don't make this a downer for the player though.
+Make the death epic.
+Give the character a final stand that saves the day, or gives the other party members a chance to survive an enormous threat.
+A moment of tremendous, significant sacrifice.
+Look for what the character symbolized, or what niche they filled in the party's personality, and amplify that symbol or personality aspect to be everyone's salvation.

+Also realize you can give them a second chance at life.
+If you don't want a gritty, hardcore vibe in your campaign, you don't have to let the death stand.
+Have a look at the chapter on spending *Good Bank* points to resurrect a character.

 ### Return to the surface, changed.